bensonarafat/time_tracking_app/README.md

 ### Final note

 Building this project was both fun and insightful.
-The detailed API documentation made the workflow smooth, and applying Clean Architecture added structure and clarity.
+The Todoist API documentation provided clarity throughout the integration process, and applying Clean Architecture ensured a well-structured, testable, and maintainable codebase.
 I’m eager to hear your feedback!